 "Full of the humour, movement and music that have become the hallmarks of a multi story production."

 "The children were intrigued by the screen and loved the costumes.
 We like to provide our children with experiences beyond their own lives.
 The performance was perfect for this."

-The production is for children aged 5 - 11 and their families.
+The production is for anyone who likes a story aged 5 - 95+.